Why Winning Candidates Always Stay on Message

 You need to punch through and you need to make sure when that one thing does get the voters attention that it speaks to them with a message that resonates with them at their inner core and stirs their heart.

-While you may have sent that message more times than you can count, it may be that voter’s first time to see it and that’s who your marketing efforts are speaking to so be sure that you’re on message.
+While you may have sent or said the same more times than you can count, it may be that voter’s first time to see or hear it, which is why you must stay on message.

 Granted, there are so many things that you can talk about when running for office and its tempting to let people know that you know a lot about a diverse array of issues, but if you want to win you need to be sure that you always bring it back to your message time after time after time after time.